 Another UNESCO World Heritage Site, Redwood National and State Parks are home to trees that are hundreds of years old.
 Much like Yosemite, Redwood National and State Parks can get crowded.
 But the good news is that there are many campsites to choose from.

 You can even camp near the Pacific Ocean or right among the redwoods.
 After all, that’s what you’re here for.
 Before you set up camp (or right after), head into Arcata, Eureka, Fortuna, Trinidad or McKinleyville to stock up on food and supplies for your trip.
 There are plenty of markets in these towns, so just choose the one that’s closest to your campsite.

 Nearly 3 million people visit Big Sur annually, and there’s a good reason.
 Big Sur sits along more than 70 miles of Californian coastline, making it an ideal spot for hiking, camping, and beachcombing.

 Large rugged bluffs overlook the Pacific Ocean where much of the land is relatively undeveloped.
-Bring your hammock and hiking boots because you’ll feel just as strong of a pull towards outdoor adventure as you will towards relaxation.
+Bring your hammock and hiking boots because you’ll feel just as strong of a pull toward outdoor adventure as you will toward relaxation.